Skip to main content

 The Problem

-• Download server JAR, accept EULA, configure properties
+• Download the dedicated server binary for your OS, accept EULA, configure properties by hand

-• SSH in to restart when it crashes
+• SSH in every time you need to restart or update

 Why Docker + Portainer?

-Docker = Your server runs in a container that has everything it needs.
-One command to start, stop, or update.
+Docker = The server runs in a container that handles the Bedrock binary, auto-restarts, and updates for you.
+One command to start, stop, or wipe.

-Portainer = Web UI for managing containers.
-No more SSH terminal commands at 2am when your friends want the server back online.
+Portainer = Web UI for managing those containers.
+No SSH at midnight when your friends want the server back online—just open a browser tab and click restart.

 Benefits:

-• Easy backups (whole server is in one folder)
+• Easy backups — your entire server lives in one folder

-• Multiple servers without port conflicts (with a small DNS trick)
+• Multiple servers without port conflicts (more on that below)

 Prerequisites